jjjjjacckk/p4-nat/README.md

 # Improvement of Symmetric NAT Traversal Mechanism in p4 Based SDN

+## To Know
+You don't have download all the files.
+Only the `p4-nat-concise` is needed.

 ## Credit
 This repository is forked from [blizzardplus's p4-nat repository](https://github.com/blizzardplus/p4-nat)